US to provide anti-tank weapons to Ukraine, official says

 The State Department said the "US assistance is entirely defensive in nature, and as we have always said, Ukraine is a sovereign country and has a right to defend itself."

+Among the weapons being sent are US-made Javelin anti-tank missiles, the official said.

-Members of Congress and the US-backed Ukrainian government had long requested anti-tank weapons to boost Kiev in its fight against Russian-backed separatists.
+Members of Congress and the US-backed Ukrainian government had long requmested anti-tank weapons to boost Kiev in its fight against Russian-backed separatists.

+Russia's Deputy Foreign Minister Sergey Ryabkov said Saturday that the US decision to supply Ukraine with anti-tank weapons meant the United States "is clearly pushing [Ukraine] to new bloodshed."

+In a statement, Ryabkov said "American weapons can lead to new victims in our neighboring country, to which we cannot remain indifferent," adding, "the United States in a certain sense had crossed the line" and accused it of "fuelling the war" rather than acting as an intermediary.

+Sen. John McCain, an Arizona Republican, released a statement Saturday morning supporting the decision.

+"President Trump's reported decision to provide Javelin anti-tank munitions to Ukraine marks another significant step in the right direction and sends a strong signal that the United States will stand by its allies and partners as they fight to defend their sovereignty and territorial integrity," he wrote, adding, "... as I have long argued, providing defensive lethal assistance to Ukraine is not opposed to a peace in Ukraine -- it is essential to achieving it."

-This is another development from the US that Russia is expected to criticize.
+This is another development from the US that Russia was expected to criticize.
 Some experts told CNN that Russia could use this move as a pretext to take further action in Ukraine, after its invasion and annexation of the Crimea region in 2014.

 The move comes amid a recent uptick in clashes between Ukrainian soldiers and Russian-backed separatists, and the same week the Trump administration announced it would permit sales of some small arms to Ukraine from US manufacturers.